mhpaler/ets/docs/get-publisher-id.md

-# Get your Publisher ID
+# Get a Publisher ID

 If you don't know why you'd want get a Publisher ID or what happens when you create one or what you can do with it, [read this first](key-concepts.md#publisher).